Join me 03/14/26 - Noon

 This is accountability with compassion—lawful, enforceable, and built to work in the real world.

-Urban Workforce Mobility and Anti-Poverty Partnership Act of 2027
+Workforce Mobility and Anti-Poverty Partnership Act of 2027

-The Urban Workforce Mobility and Anti-Poverty Partnership Act of 2027 addresses persistent urban poverty by strengthening access to work—not expanding dependency.
+The Workforce Mobility and Anti-Poverty Partnership Act of 2027 addresses persistent urban poverty by strengthening access to work—not expanding dependency.
 The Act supports locally driven partnerships that bring together employers, educators, workforce boards, nonprofits, and local governments to connect residents in high-poverty districts to in-demand jobs with family-sustaining wages.

 By coordinating job training, apprenticeships, and supportive services such as childcare and transportation, the Act helps remove practical barriers to employment while strengthening regional labor markets that affect interstate commerce.
 The proposal emphasizes accountability, employer engagement, and measurable outcomes—offering solutions rather than promises.